mikependon/RepoDB.NET/pages/attributes/sqlserver/localeid.md

 ### Retrieval

-You can retrieve the list of attributes via [PropertyValueAttributeCache](/cacher/propertyvalueattributecache).
+You can retrieve the attribute via [PropertyValueAttributeCache](/cacher/propertyvalueattributecache).

 ```csharp
 var attribute = PropertyValueAttributeCache